Workshop – Ensemble Models: Supercharging Machine Learning

 Coffee breaks and lunch are included.

 Dean Abbott is Co-Founder and Chief Data Scientist of SmarterHQ, and President of Abbott Analytics in San Diego, California.
-Mr. Abbott is an internationally recognized data mining and predictive analytics expert with over three decades of experience applying advanced data mining algorithms, data preparation techniques, and data visualization methods to real-world problems, including fraud detection, risk modeling, text mining, personality assessment, response modeling, survey analysis, planned giving, and predictive toxicology.
+Mr. Abbott is an internationally recognized machine learning and predictive analytics expert with over three decades of experience applying advanced algorithms to real-world problems, including fraud detection, risk modeling, text mining, personality assessment, response modeling, survey analysis, planned giving, and predictive toxicology.

 Mr. Abbott is the author of Applied Predictive Analytics (Wiley, 2014) and co-author of IBM SPSS Modeler Cookbook (Packt Publishing, 2013).
-He is a highly-regarded and popular speaker at Predictive Analytics and Data Mining conferences and meetups, and is on the Advisory Boards for the UC/Irvine Predictive Analytics Certificate as well as the UCSD Data Mining Certificate programs.
+He is a highly-regarded and popular speaker at Machine Learning conferences and meetups, and is on the Advisory Boards for the UC/Irvine Predictive Analytics Certificate and UCSD Data Mining and Advanced Analytics Certificate programs.

-He has a B.S. in Mathematics of Computation from Rensselaer (1985) and a Master of Applied Mathematics from the University of Virginia (1987).
+He has a B.S. in Mathematics of Computation from Rensselaer Polytechnic Institute (1985) and a Master of Applied Mathematics from the University of Virginia (1987).